silvertheory/silvertheory/README.md

 ## 🎯 Interests

+I enjoy understanding how systems work under the hood and building tools that automate repetitive problems.

-Outside of automation, I'm interested in **simulation game systems, world-building, and automation tools that simplify complex tasks**.
+Outside of automation engineering, I spend time exploring simulation game design, sandbox systems, and technical projects that experiment with how small rules can produce complex outcomes.

+I'm especially interested in projects that combine engineering, automation, and creative system design.
 ---

 📍 Moreno Valley, CA